Scottish Guardianship Service

 • The life chances for children, young people and families at risk have improved

 • Our children have the best start in life and are ready to succeed

 • Our public services are high quality, continually improving, efficient and responsive to local people’s needs.

-Referrals to the service can be made from any Local Authority or agency in Scotland by fax using the attached referral form.
-Our fax number is 0141 445 6469.
+Referrals to the service can be made from any Local Authority or agency in Scotland by fax or email using the online referral form.
+Our fax number is 0141 243 2499 and email is firstname.lastname@example.org.
 This should be followed up with a phone call to 0141 445 8659.